 One of my personal heroes is E.O.
 Wilson, a well-respected biologist, author and researcher.
 He has spent a good part of his career studying ants (yes, ants!) and the behavoiors of “social insects.”
 Based on his research he argues that we should model human behaviors similar to social insects, who work to take care of the collective whole.

 E.O.
-Wilson’s research about social insects can teach us a lot about the importance of working together and the protecting our fragile ecosystems.
-Meanwhile, there is fascinating new research on what ants can tell us about our daily exposures to toxic chemicals.
+Wilson’s research about social insects can teach us a lot about the importance of working together and protecting our fragile ecosystems.
+There is fascinating new research on what ants can tell us about our daily exposures to toxic chemicals.

 air, which contributed to the rise of phthalates tested.

 What we can learn from this study

 The implications for this study confirm and underscore two very important points.
 First, toxic chemicals like phthalates are ubiquitous – they’re everywhere.
 Since every ant tested positive for phthalates, there are serious implications for exposure levels in the human population.